Node-JF/tag-dynalite/README.md

 ##### Area Status

-The plugin-determined status of the area. ***Avoid having the same area number in multiple slots; it won't break everything, but the feedback hasn't been fully optimised for this use case as it shouldn't exist.***
+The plugin-determined status of the area.

+> :warning: ***Avoid having the same area number in multiple slots; it won't break everything, but the feedback hasn't been fully optimised for this use case as it shouldn't exist.***

 > Area Unallocated | Area is Duplicate | OK